 - Each unit includes a Unit Flow and Progression video.
 This video provides insights into different problem-solving approaches used in the lessons.
 The guidance supports teachers in making connections to support students in moving from concrete experiences to more efficient problem-solving approaches. - Each unit includes a presentation to support understanding across grade levels.
 This presentation provides insights into the sequence of learning from the previous grade level, the current grade level, and the future grade level.
 The guidance supports teachers in making connections to support students in moving from concrete experiences to more efficient approaches that build upon their past learning and connect to their future learning. - Within lesson sessions is an instructional component called Connect It that guides teachers on how to support students in making connections between problem-solving approaches they have learned with other problem-solving approaches that may be more efficient or accessible.
-In Lesson 6, Session 1, the guidance provides connections between using a counting-on strategy to subtract on a number line and using a place value chart to represent the values.
+In Lesson 5, Session 1, the guidance provides connections between decomposing numbers and regrouping when subtracting so students understand the notation used in the traditional standard algorithm.